pvlib/pvlib-python/docs/sphinx/source/installation.rst

     pip install pvlib[optional]

 .. note::

     By default, pvlib will not install some infrequently used dependencies.
-    If you run into an error such as
-    `ModuleNotFoundError: No module named 'netCDF4'`
+    If you run into an error such as `ModuleNotFoundError: No module named 'netCDF4'`
-    you can either add these manually with:
-    `pip install netCDF4`
-    or you can install pvlib and all optional dependencies with:
+    you can either install pvlib with all optional dependencies using `pip install pvlib[optional]`, or you can install pvlib from conda-forge `conda create -n pvlib -c conda-forge pvlib-python; conda activate pvlib`.
-    `pip install pvlib[optional]`.

 If your system complains that you don't have access privileges or asks for a password then you're probably trying to install pvlib into your